-On the other hand, even though APS is able to provide performance of the best rigid prefetch scheduling policy for each application, it is unable to overcome performance loss due to prefetching in some prefetch-unfriendly applications such as galgel, ammp, and xalancbmk.
+On the other hand, even though APS is able to provide the performance of the best rigid prefetch scheduling policy for each application, it is unable to overcome the performance loss due to prefetching in some prefetch-unfriendly applications, such as galgel, ammp and xalancbmk.
 The prefetcher generates many useless prefetches in these benchmarks that a simple DRAM scheduling policy cannot eliminate.

-When APD is employed with demand-first (APD-only), it improves performance for prefetch-unfriendly applications by eliminating many useless prefetches.
-This is also true when APD is employed with APS (i.e., PADC).
-Using APD recovers part of performance loss due to prefetching in galgel, ammp, and xalancbmk because it eliminates 54, 76, and 54 percent of the useless prefetch requests, respectively, as shown in Fig. 8.
-As a result, using both of our proposed mechanisms (APD in conjunction with APS) provides 4.3 percent performance improvement over the baseline.
+Incorporating adaptive prefetch dropping (APD) in addition to APS significantly improves performance especially in prefetch-unfriendly applications.
+Using APD recovers part of the performance loss due to prefetching in galgel, ammp, and xalancbmk because it eliminates 54%, 76%, and 54% of the useless prefetch requests respectively (shown in Figure 8(a)).
+As a result, using both of our proposed mechanisms (APD in conjunction with APS) provides 4.3% performance improvement over the baseline.